nantana29/Getting-and-Cleaning-Data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The "run_analysis.R" performs five steps in accordance with a task instruction and can be run as the Samsung data is also included in this working directory.
+The "run_analysis.R" performs five steps in accordance with a task instruction.
 The output of the code is the tidy data set, named "Tidy.txt" which is submitted for part 1 of this assignment.